 - Five US Government Resources on Assistive Technology

 Talk to the case manager in advance

-I started talking to my case manager about transitioning to a 504 plan before graduation when I was still a junior in high school, because I didn’t want them to forget about it.
+I started talking to my case manager about transitioning to a 504 plan before graduation when I was still a junior in high school.
 However, students don’t need to request it as early as I did.
 I recommend talking to your case manager at the beginning of the second semester of senior year so they can help you prepare for the transition and get any necessary documentation in place.
 Do not walk up to them a week before school ends and ask for a 504 plan- give them a few months’ notice instead.

 Schedule the meeting to be the last day of school

-In order to avoid interruption with receiving my accommodations, the meeting for my 504 plan was set for the last day of school before graduation.
-This ended up working out extremely well, since I unexpectedly had to take a final exam for a class (long story) and worked a lot with staff at my school in those final days.
-I walked out of the school with a 504 plan in my hand and then started to prepare for graduation- read more about attending high school graduation with low vision here.
+The meeting for my 504 plan took place on the last day of school before graduation since I still had to take final exams.
+I walked out of the school with a 504 plan in my hand and then started to prepare for graduation.

-If the school is refusing to provide a student with a 504 plan before graduating or if there are any other issues, students and parents are entitled to free resources from their state’s Protection and Advocacy organization.
-For the state of Virginia, this is the Disability Law Center of Virginia- read my post about them here.
+Some schools will refuse to convert an IEP to a 504 plan, saying the student doesn’t need it.
+This is not true.
+Students and parents can receive free resources and legal help from their state’s Protection and Advocacy organization.
+For the state of Virginia, this is the Disability Law Center of Virginia.
 I wish I knew about this resource back in high school, as things would have been very different.

 Bring a copy of the 504 plan to university

-When setting up my disability services file, I brought a copy of my 504 plan with me so that we could add accommodations and also attach the document to my file.
-The 504 plan is not a substitute for a disability services file, as students still need to register their accommodations with their college or university.
-504 plans can also be accepted in community colleges and other post-secondary institutions.
-Learn more about creating a disability services file here.
+When setting up my disability services file, I brought a copy of my 504 plan with me.
+That way, we could add accommodations and also attach the document to my file.
+The 504 plan is not a substitute for a disability services file.
+Students still need to register their accommodations with their college or university.
+504 plans are also accepted at community colleges and other post-secondary institutions.